trupples/adi-documentation/docs/solutions/reference-designs/eval-isomax/hardware_guide/index.rst

 The :adi:`EVAL-ISOMAX` is an integrated dual isoSPI adapter and microcontroller board featuring the MAX32670 high-reliability, ultralow power microcontroller and the ADBMS6822 dual isoSPI transceiver.
-This board allows multiple ADBMS68xx battery monitors to be connected through daisy-chain configuration.
+This board allows multiple ADBMS68xx battery monitors to be connected through daisy chain configuration.

 The EVAL-ISOMAX also features reversible isoSPI, which enables a redundant path to the peripheral units.
 The PCB components and DuraClik connectors are